kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/05_Install_Kubernetes/README.md

 # Install Kubernetes on MacOS

-To run a kubecluster locally on your macbook, you need to install a software called [Minikube](https://kubernetes.io/docs/setup/minikube/).
-This.
+To run a kubecluster locally on your macbook, we will provisione our kube cluster using [Minikube](https://kubernetes.io/docs/setup/minikube/).
+There are lots of other ways to build a kube cluster, such as [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/), or my favourite, [Kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+However I should point that all the things I'll demo in this course will work the same way irrespective of what you used to provision your kube cluster with.

 There are a few steps involved in this process: